Today we interview the very first nutrition expert I heard speak at my nutrition school, The Institute of Integrative Nutrition, Marc David.

 Metabolic individuality also plays a role of course.

 If you’re trying to lose weight, look at macronutrient balance.
 When we consume excess poor-quality carbohydrates, weight gain is predictable.
 Move towards higher quality food, and make high-quality proteins and fats the bulk of your diet.

-When we look at cultures around the world, particularly in France, they have lower instances of heart disease, diabetes, and obesity.
+When we look at cultures around the world, particularly France, they have lower instances of heart disease, diabetes, and obesity.
 They eat more fat per person per year.
-According to America’s perspective on food, the French should be more overweight because they eat more fat, so we accounted their good health to their consumption of red wine.
+According to America’s perspective on food, the French should be fatter because they eat more fat, so we accounted their good health to their consumption of red wine.
 Really?

 What we failed to observe was the whole picture.
 The French are mindful eaters; they take the time for meals.
 They eat high-quality fats and less processed foods.
 They spend over two hours a day eating and in that time, they eat about 30% less than the average American eats in the 30 minutes a day that they spend on meals.

 They also eat lunch as their biggest meal of the day.

 Lunch is our most metabolically active time of the day, when the sun is highest in the sky, and when our “furnace” is the hottest.

 If you are having trouble losing weight and you’re doing all the right things with your diet, I urge you to just have a look at your relationship with (and to) food and see if there is room for improvement.